-The Everglades are a unique treasure found in South Florida.
+The Everglades is a unique treasure found in South Florida.
 As the largest remaining subtropical wilderness in the country, the area is spectacular – dominated by some of the most impressive flora and fauna in the world.
-Alligators, snakes and unique mangrove forests make the Everglades a popular tourist destination for thrill seeking families and nature enthusiasts worldwide.
+Alligators, snakes, and unique mangrove forests make the Everglades a popular tourist destination for thrill-seeking families and nature enthusiasts worldwide.
 Where are the Everglades?
 With 1.5 million acres of saw grass marshes and scores of plants and exciting wildlife, it’s possible to tour the Everglades from several locations in Miami, Fort Lauderdale, Orlando, Fort Myers, and Naples.

 An Ecosystem In Decline – What Happened to the Everglades?

 In the 1800s, long before anyone realized how important the Everglades were to the region, the area was considered largely a nuisance – a swamp that needed to be drained to make room for land development.
 As a result, a series of canals were created, and in many places, native habitat was converted to agriculture or used for roads and buildings.
 In the mid-1900s, the government thought it was protecting the Everglades by constructing more canals and levees designed to preserve the area.
 However, changes to the ebb and flow of the river damage the natural system, resulting in altered habitat for wildlife.